 The point is, you can stress differences or you can stress similarities.
 My position is that the differences between the Nazis and socialists have been overstressed; whereas the many similarities have been more or less ignored - especially here in the UK.
 (In the US, on the other hand, the similarities are well noted.)

 "It's also the case that some capitalists - and who can blame them -- support the political party (as with the Nazis) which they think will gain power."

 That's fair enough.
 Nonetheless, I wasn't specifically referring to 1933 Germany.
 In respect of the article, millions of non-capitalists also supported the Nazis - many of them (national) socialists.
 Do people (especially Leftists) have the same attitude towards all the non-capitalist supporters of Hitler, of whom there were literally tens of millions?

-More than that, the Nazis were appeased by many of non-capitalists after 1933 - as Churchill, in the early- to mid-1930s, was keen to point out.
+More than that, the Nazis were appeased by many non-capitalists after 1933; as Churchill, in the early- to mid-1930s, was keen to point out.
 In fact many Western International Socialists also appeased Hitler.
-Many other Western Communists also upheld the "first brown then red" position in which they explicitly stated that, in order for Communism/socialism to succeed, firstly the Nazis would need to take power.
+Many other Western communists also upheld the "first brown then red" position in which they explicitly stated that, in order for Communism/socialism to succeed, firstly the Nazis would need to take power.
 And only then would the "workers" realise how bad things were and bring about a suitable revolutionary situation.
 As with all Marxist futurology/prophesy, it was a fantastically naive and stupid position.